Bodybuilding or BJJ: Which is Better? (Solved & Explained)

 Bodybuilding or BJJ: What’s Better for Building Muscle?

 The short answer is bodybuilding; the simplest way to increase your muscle mass is to increase the amount of work.
-So you gradually increase the weights and the number of reps over time to make more muscle.
+So, you gradually increase the weights and reps over time to make more muscle.

 This does not mean, however, that BJJ doesn’t build muscle.
 It does, but if you want to become noticeably big and buff, BJJ is the wrong choice for you.